incremental-design/app-stencils/packages/vue3/component-base/README.md

   ![Insert your component's markup into the base component's default slot to access its slot props.](../../../.readme/diagram-vue3-component-base-respond-to-user-interactions.png)

   Use the base component's props to add [affordances](toggle-the-base-components-affordances) to your component's markup.

-Whenever you click, tap, press, or otherwise interact with your component, the base component will update its [`State`](#pass-the-state-slot-prop-into-your-component-to-receive-state-changes-from-the-base-component) slot prop according to the props you supplied.
-All you need to do wrap your component's markup in the base component's [default slot](#wrap-your-components-template-in-the-base-components-default-slot) and insert the [`State`](#pass-the-state-slot-prop-into-your-component-to-receive-state-changes-from-the-base-component) slot prop into your component's markup to respond to user interaction.
+  Whenever you click, tap, press, or otherwise interact with your component, the base component will emit a [`stateChange` custom event](#use-the-statechange=custom-event-to-run-methods-when-your-components-state-changes) according to the props you supplied.
+All you need to do wrap your component's markup in the base component's [default slot](#wrap-your-components-template-in-the-base-components-default-slot) and use `@stateChange` to run your component's methods.

 - **Theme your component, without writing a single CSS selector, by adding the base component's styles to your component.**